 Did the program meet its energy and demand savings targets?
 If not, why?

-What are the free ridership values to be used prospectively in future program years?

 Evaluation Approach

 The table below summarizes the evaluation tasks for CY2020 including data collection methods, data sources, timing, and targeted sample sizes that will be used to answer the evaluation research questions.